namdien177/mern-work/README.md

 - Docker Compose (latest to support `docker compose` statement).
 - NodeJS LTS
-- _Optional_: PNPM is more prefered for installing packages
+- _Optional_: PNPM is more preferred to installing packages

 Commands to setup environment: